 CMS approved the Life360 HOME program on November 1, 2022.
-DHS has begun talks with interested hospitals and has received letters of intent (the first step in the application process) from eight hospitals that would like to enroll in the program (seven for Maternal and one for Rural).
-One hospital has since withdrawn its letter of intent.
-DHS has received three full applications, completing the second step in the application process.
+DHS has begun talks with interested hospitals and has received nine letters of intent (the first step in the application process) that would like to enroll in the program (eight for Maternal and one for Rural).
+(Two hospitals have since withdrawn their letter of intent.)
+The counties potentially served by Life360 HOME interested hospitals include Craighead, Pulaski, Saline, Independence, Faulkner, Washington and Benton.
+DHS has received four full applications (the second step in the application process) from hospitals interested in becoming Maternal Life360s.
+DHS has approved two of the applications and is reviewing two more.
+DHS has fully executed a startup agreement with one hospital (St. Bernards Medical Center in Jonesboro) and provided startup funds.

 More information about the program can be found at www.ar.gov/life360.